Tony Lee (pianist): Biography

 Lee was born in Whitechapel, London.
 His father was a singer.
 He learned the rudiments of the piano from his elder brother, Arthur, who was self-taught and preferred to use the black keys rather than the white.
-As a consequence, he became fluent in keys such as G flat and B natural, before moving on to more standard keys, leaving him with the ability to transpose effortlessly his entire repertoire into any key.
+As a consequence, he became fluent in keys such as G flat and B natural.
 He played as a regular for many years with a trio comprising bassist Tony Archer and drummer Martin Drew or Terry Jenkins at The Bull's Head in Barnes, London, a few miles from his home in Kingston upon Thames, Surrey.

 During a visit by the former Count Basie tenor-saxophonist Billy Mitchell who came to play at the Bull's Head, both Mitchell and Lee got on so well together that the Bull's Dan Fleming organised for both of them to tour in the US in 1984.
 Fleming said at the time, "Lee could bring out the best in everybody and he drew you into the music."

-Despite his sketchy knowledge of musical theory, he was a complete master of his instrument, and blessed with large hands, (he could stretch an 11th with ease), his solos ranged from effortless large block chords to delicate single note figures, all played in a lyrical style, and swinging like a garden gate.
-He was arguably the greatest British exponent of the heavily copied Erroll Garner piano style, though his playing embraced a much wider compass.
+Despite his limited knowledge of musical theory, he was considered a talented pianist.